brenzy/radius/README.md

+# Radius Design System Kit End-To-End Testing Demo

+This fork of the Radius Design System was created for a demonstration on how to add e2e testing using [TestCafe](https://testcafe.io/) and [Percy.io](https://www.browserstack.com/percy) to a web application.

 # Radius Design System Kit

 The Radius is an opinionated assemblage of open-source tools and libraries that allow you to accelerate your design system.
 The choice of tools, their composition, and a set of foundational components guides you on how to build a constraint-based system.